 We recognize each child’s unique strengths and strive for inclusion of all children, of all genders, with and without disabilities.
 We help children get to know, recognize and support one another as valued members of the community.
 Each child, family, senior and staff is treated with respect.

-Creating our most precious memories once again; under what conditions do children, families and communities flourish?
+The founders of All Seasons Preschool asked the question, Under what conditions do children, families and communities flourish?
 Renowned psychologist and author, Mary Pipher, writes, “Many communities are realizing the value of projects that connect the young and old.
 Older people are often wiser and less stressed than the rest of us and they have time and patience.
 They have plenty of time for children, aren’t checking their watch, laptop, or blackberry constantly.”

 The research to support intergenerational programming is strong and consistent.
 Young children need the wisdom and patience of the older generation and old people need the innocence and vitality that only a young child can offer.
 Long term studies show lasting benefits to young and old living and working together.
 Children who spend a significant amount of time with senior adults demonstrate improved vocabulary and advanced social skills, particularly in the areas of inclusiveness and empathy.
 In the older population, spending time with children alleviates boredom, loneliness and helplessness.